-We have entered into a written employment agreement with Mr. Bacon setting forth the terms and conditions of his employment.
-In addition, Ms. Brooks and Mr. McCann have each executed an offer letter, which set forth the terms of their respective employment.
+We have entered into a written employment agreement with Mr. Bacon setting forth the terms and conditions of his employment, which was modified by his Employment Transition Agreement as described below.
+In addition, Ms. Brooks has executed an offer letter and Mr. McCann has executed an offer and a promotion letter, which all set forth the terms of their respective employment.
 For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, please see "Potential Payments Upon Termination or Change in Control" below.

-Employment Agreement with Charles A. Bacon, III
+Employment Agreement with Charles A. Bacon, III as Modified by the Employment Transition Agreement